safety-panda/jest-workshop/README.md

 6.see the fun ui in the test file it will show the one of the test blocks is passing and the other two tests are failing

+## DOM mocking
+you will see that in the tests only the parts of the HTML template that are needed for the test are mocked. this is because we only need the essential parts, and removing the non-essential parts makes it easier to see what is being tested

 ## Tasks
 1. fix the failing test for #getText 'returns the string with given hex colour'